 La Preparatoria Federal in Tijuana, Mexico

 The Agua Caliente Hotel y Casino in Tijuana is said to be extremely haunted, it closed as a hotel and is now a high school.
-When it was a casino, it was a very impressive place.
-It was built by three Americans and the main attraction of the place is that the Americans could go do all the illegal stuff in Mexico for extremely cheap.
+When it was a casino, it was an impressive place.
+It was built by three Americans and the main attractions were the price and the illegal activities.
 This was a place for gambling, drinking and vices.
-The place was very successful until 1935, when President Lazaro Cardenas made gambling illegal and revoked it of its licences.
-The hotel closed and then became the Escuela Federal Preparatoria Lazaro Cardenas.
+It was very successful until 1935, when President Lazaro Cardenas made gambling illegal and revoked the hotel/casino of its licenses.
+The hotel closed and became the Escuela Federal Preparatoria Lazaro Cardenas.

-When it was still the Agua Caliente Hotel y Casino, there was a famous flamenco dancer, they named Esperanza Lopez, who was also called La Faraona, was staying there.
+When it was still the Agua Caliente Hotel y Casino, there was a famous flamenco dancer, named Esperanza Lopez, who was known as La Faraona.
+She lived and worked at the hotel.
 Versions of the story differ, but they all end in the same way, with her death at the hotel.
 Some say she was murdered by an English man, who shot her to death to steal her jewels.

 Another more gruesome version of the story says that she was killed while performing, specifically beheaded by something that was thrown at her.
 Now students see her apparition in the girl’s bathroom and in a tower in the school.
 Sometimes her apparition is seen dancing and headless.